celso-providelo/javan-rhino/README.md

     [1] 31 Aug 16:56:25 - 🚂  Express server listening on http://127.0.0.1:3000 🚂
     ...

+# (Provisional) Deployment process

+Build the confined *snap*:

+    $ snapcraft

+It embeds a MongoDB server which will launch upon installation:

+    $ snap install javan-rhino_1_amd64.snap --force-dangerous
+    ...
+    javan-rhino 1 installed

+However still not launching the service automatically, it has to be done manually:

+    $ javan-rhino.devel
+    ...
+    [1] 10 Sep 08:29:41 - 🚂  Express server listening on http://127.0.0.1:3000 🚂

+Similarly, a *production* service can be launchpad manually:

+    $ javan-rhino.production
+    ...

 # Why javan-rhino?

 Win a prize if you figure it out!